 Genomic Instability (DNA damage)

-DNA is the biological blueprint for everything our cells need to produce, so that our body can develop and function normally.
+DNA is the biological blueprint for everything our cells need to produce so that our body can develop and function normally.
 Every cell (with some exceptions) holds the complete copy of our DNA.
 The DNA is constantly bombarded by external factors such as UV rays, radiation, chemicals, but also internal factors such as reactive oxygen and nitrogen species – free radicals, which are an undesired consequence of the normal cellular functions (energy production, etc).
-On a daily basis the DNA in most cells gets broken and deformed thousands of times.
-Luckily we have an elaborate arsenal or repair systems which successfully take care of 99.9% of these damages.
-These repairs however are not perfect, so the leftover damage accumulates with time.
+On a daily basis, the DNA in most cells gets broken and deformed thousands of times.
+Luckily we have an elaborate arsenal of repair systems which successfully take care of 99.9% of these damages.
+These repairs, however, are not perfect, so the leftover damage accumulates with time.
 An unrepaired defect is not a big deal unless it happens at a critical place in the DNA (broken gene) or to a critical cell (stem cell).
 Such damages may then lead to cancer, loss of function, production of broken proteins which may inflict further damage to the body, cellular senescence or if we are lucky cell death (apoptosis).
 With time the accumulation of such damages eventually leads to critical system failures (disease, death).

 Further learning material and references: